 While your product or service may have many key selling points and features, these should be the most important three.
 It’s worth noting that, as you progress with your small business, these selling points may change when you learn what’s most important to your customers.
 As with any business, the key is to remain agile.

 It's all about the team.
 They say that “a good team divides the tasks and doubles the success.”
-To this end, having a credible, reliable group of people involved in your business — even simply as advisors — adds further validation that you’re business is on to something great.
+To this end, having a credible, reliable group of people involved in your business — even simply as advisors — adds further validation that your business is on to something great.
 Use this page (6) to introduce key shareholders and participants and reference how their relevant experience and unique skill set will help support and grow your business.

 Aim for your target.
 This page (7) provides some clarity as to who your target customer is.
 This isn’t intended to be a deep dive; you’ll want an entirely separate presentation to map out your various personas in more detail.
 But for your high-level business plan, use this slide to illustrate the types of people you’ll be going after.
 By keeping it simple, the recipient will be able to easily digest the information, as well as get a better understanding of your potential audience.

 Size up the competition.
 Next, we'll discuss your company's competitors in more detail.
 Who are they; what do they do well; what areas can you improve upon to create a meaningful “edge”?
 And above all, how will you gain market share?

 Present AN INDUSTRY OVERVIEW

 Here is where you prove you have an in-depth understanding of the industry you're about to enter.
 Having detailed the competition previously in your presentation, it’s now time to look at the industry as a whole.
 What trends are you seeing?
 What new statistics matter to you and your business plan, and how will you use these trends to prosper?
 The more you understand the industry and its nuances, the better you can plan for success.